 - On the ward, any staff entering your room are required to wear a mask, gloves and apron and these will be changed every time they leave and enter your room.

-- If you leave your room at any time you will also be required to wear a mask.
+- If you leave your room on the ward at any time you will also be required to wear a mask.

-- Surgical patients will be tested for COVID 72 hours before admission and will be required to continue to self-isolate at home from the time of your test until admission.
+- Surgical patients will be tested for COVID 72 hours before admission and will be required to self-isolate at home from the time of the COVID test until admission.
 Please note that from the time you have been tested for COVID until your admission, all your household will be required to self-isolate with you.

 - In order to keep all our patients safe, we feel it is safer that no visitors are allowed for inpatients at this time, but we do encourage you to keep in touch with your friends and families whilst at One Ashford, so please remember to bring your mobile phone with you.

-All patients will be tested for COVID-19 72 hours prior to admission and information will be given to you when you are booked for a procedure.
+All patients will be tested for COVID 72 hours prior to admission for surgical procedures and information will be given to you when you are booked for a procedure.

-We are not however able to offer COVID-19 tests as a standalone booking.
+We are not however able to offer COVID tests as a standalone booking.
 If you have symptoms of COVID-19, you will need to arrange a test through the NHS.